Vyral/base-template/_posts/2020-12-09-why-is-winter-a-smart-time-to-sell.md

 **Waiting until spring means waiting for more competition.** When you take a look at what’s transpiring right now, the activity suggests that we might not see a market like this in the future.&nbsp;

-If you have any questions for me about the real estate market or real estate in general, don’t hesitate to reach out via phone or email.
+If you have any questions for me about the market or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.